konczyk/comparisons/README.md

-# Comparisons counter based on quick sort algorithm
+# Count the number of comparisons used to sort the input by Quick Sort algorithm